The boundary entropy function for interface conformal field theories: Holographic examples of interface entropy

 \subsubsection{Janus}

 We can expand the solution near $c_s=0$ to compute the next-to-leading order correction in boundary entropy $g$.
 To do this, we substitute the Janus warp factor into the on-shell Lagrangian and expand for small $c_s$.
-By integrating and applying the regularized limits, one obtains
+By integrating and applying the regularized limits, we obtain

-The first two terms are in agreement with \cite{Karch_2021}, while the latter serves as a correction for small $c_s$.
-It can be easily checked that the latter term is positive and real, namely, the interface entropy is still positive and real.
+The first two terms are in agreement with \cite{Karch:2021qhd}, while the last serves as a correction for small $c_s$.
+It can be easily checked that the last term is positive and real, so the interface entropy is still positive and real.